|- International themed concert

 We look forward to seeing the continued community impact of this month-long celebration, and encourage all to take advantage of the festivities hosted around Greenville and in Clemson through this and next year.
-More information on Upstate International Month is located on their website, as well as a list of events by week.
+More information on Upstate International Month is located on their website.

 Clemson Global Symposium